-employment and business, incredible inner strength,
+employment and business, incredible inner strength, mental health and wellbeing, mental health issues,

 The certificate states that Chrissy B has been recognised for ‘her exceptional contribution to society and being an inspiration to other British citizens’.